 |Side effects||What should I do?|

 When certain medications are taken together, an unintended reaction may occur – this is known as an interaction.
-Cyclizine can interact with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting cyclizine or before starting any new medicines.
+Cyclizine can interact with a number of medications and herbal supplements so check with your doctor or pharmacist before starting cyclizine or before starting any new medicines.

 The following links have more information on cyclizine.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.